Giorgi Bezhanishvili: Vancouver Bandits (2023)

 On 28 March 2023, Bezhanishvili signed with the Vancouver Bandits of the Canadian Elite Basketball League.

 Formosa Dreamers (2023–2024)

 On 30 August 2023, Bezhanishvili signed with the Formosa Dreamers of the P. League+.

 On 2 January 2024, Formosa Dreamers terminated contract with Bezhanishvili.

 Iowa Wolves (2024)

 On 10 January 2024, Bezhanishvili joined the Iowa Wolves of the NBA G League, but was waived on 9 February.
 On 22 February, he rejoined the Wolves.

 BCM Gravelines-Dunkerque (2024–2025)

 On 5 September 2024, Bezhanishvili signed with BCM Gravelines-Dunkerque of the LNB Élite.

-Covirán Granada (2025–present)
+Covirán Granada (2025)

 On 9 March 2025, Bezhanishvili signed with Covirán Granada of the Liga ACB.

+Windy City Bulls (2025-2026)

+Bezhanishvili played the 2025–2026 season with the Windy City Bulls, the NBA G-League affiliate of the Chicago Bulls.
+He played in all 36 games, starting 29 of them, and finishing the season playing an average of 31.1 minutes, 13.8 points, and 7.3 rebounds per game.